Preventive Care

 Dental Radiographs (X-Rays)

 Radiographs are a vital and necessary part of your child’s dental diagnostic process.
 Without them, cavities, and certain other dental conditions can and will be missed.
 Radiographs detect much more than cavities.
 They are needed to survey erupting teeth, diagnose bone diseases, evaluate an injury, or plan orthodontic treatment.
 They allow dentists to diagnose and treat health conditions that cannot be visually detected during a clinical examination.
-If dental problems are found and treated early, dental care is less invasive, more comfortable for your child, and more affordable for you.
+Radiographs are an important part of preventative dental care at our Brookfield dental practice because, if dental problems are found and treated early, dental care is less invasive, more comfortable for your child, and more affordable for you.

 The American Academy of Pediatric Dentistry recommends cavity-detecting radiographs every six to twelve months for most children.
 Our doctors will assess your child’s individual needs according to their caries risk and exam findings.